maxvt/cis-ubuntu-16.04-benchmark/README.md

 # CIS Ubuntu Linux 16.04 LTS Benchmark v1.1.0 InSpec Profile

+This is based on https://github.com/wunzeco/cis-ubuntu-14.04-benchmark which does not have an associated license.
+Use at your own risk.

 This example shows the implementation of an InSpec profile.
 ## Description